ChrisWhealy/hieroglyphy/docs/functions.md

 (17).toString(18)   // 'h'
 ```

 And presto!
-Now that we can invoke `toString()` on a number, we just need ensure that the number being encoded and the number base are large enough to return the desired letter!
+We now have a way of generating all the letters from `'a'` to `'z'` &mdash; of course, this assumes that we first start with sufficient letters to spell the word `'toString'`.
-This means that in base 36, 35 is `'z'`.
+When we invoke `toString(<number_base>)` on a number, we need ensure that the number base is large enough to return the desired letter!

-The only gotcha here is remembering that we are not going to encode `17` as the sum of 17 `true`s.
+For example, in base 36, 35 is `'z'`.

-Instead, we must encode a sequence of digits from 1 to 9 that add up to the desired number.
+The only gotcha here is remembering that the number number being encoded must be supplied as an integer.
-So we encode `17` as `9 + 8`.
+So, we must encode it as the sum of digits from `'1'` to `'9'` that add up to the desired number.

-This gotcha applies both to the number being transformed into a letter and the number base.
+So `17` is encoded as `9 + 8`.

 So using our helper functions `concatNums` and `concatChars`, the letter `'h'` is encoded like this: